Giancarl021/Graph-Interface-CSharp/docs/List.md

 This is important because now the `Limit` does **NOT** represents the total of requests.
 ## Returns

 A Task, that when resolved will return a `IEnumerable` of `T` with the response from the Graph API.
-Note that under the hood, the response is parsed using the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) `JsonConvert.DeserializeObject<T>` method, so, to get a better formed class, you can use the `[JsonProperty("propertyName")]` attribute on the properties you want to use.
+Note that under the hood, the response is parsed using the `System.Text.Json.JsonSerializer` `JsonConvert.DeserializeObject<T>` method, so, to get a better formed class, you can use the `[JsonPropertyName("propertyName")]` attribute on the properties you want to use.

 In this case, the original response bodies will be shaped like this: